fadion/Rule/README.md

 Which method is more easy to read or write is a matter of personal preference, so I'm not taking sides.
 However, using `Rule` offers two main advantages:

 1. Misstyped rule names, non existing rules or missing arguments will throw fatal errors.
 In contrast, Laravel's rules will fail silently and provide no information when you write 'reqiured' instead of 'required'.
 2. IDE suggestions and auto complete.
-Every rule is a real, documented function that your IDE can easily pick up.
+Every rule is a real, documented method that your IDE can easily pick up.
 Coupled with [Laravel IDE Helper](https://github.com/barryvdh/laravel-ide-helper), you'll rarely need to open the Validator docs.

 ## Installation